blacksmithgu/obsidian-dataview/docs/docs/index.md

     Basic Field:: Value
     **Bold Field**:: Nice!

+    - [ ] I am a task with [metadata::value]!
+      - [X] I am another task with completed::2020-09-15
     ```

 You can combine both methods if desired.
-Dataview also adds a significant number of "implicit" fields to every markdown
+Dataview also adds a significant number
-page, like `file.name` for the file name, `file.size` for the size, and so on; you can find more details [here](where-data-comes-from/).
+of "implicit" fields, like `file.name` for the file name, `file.size` for the
+size, and so on; you can find more details in the [data annotation documentation](data-annotation).

 #### Querying